 Although the fantasy bubble The Strip is the highlight of the trip, you simply must venture off The Strip to visit Downtown and Fremont Street.
 It was here everything once began.
 This is where you experience the real Las Vegas.

 Head to the 18b Arts District, to hang out with the hip and cool locals – without a slot machine in sight.
 Check out the cool vintage shops, check out the art at The Arts Factory (where the city's artists work) see live music, try out unique bars or get a tattoo or piercing for $10.

 This area is certainly a contrast to the Strip!

 #15 Fremont Street Experience

-Cheap drinks, sketchy bars, strange people and a lot of street performers.
+Cheap drinks, sketchy bars, strange people, and a lot of street performers.
 Fremont Street Experience is a must to experience!
-The Las Vegas luxury is far away, but it is still something very fascinating with this party street.
+The Las Vegas luxury is far away, but it is still something very fascinating about this party street.

-Visit the Golden Nugget to see a giant aquarium with sharks and fish, zipline over all people, or try the record-breaking 20 000-calorie burger at the infamous Heart Attack Grill.
+Visit the Golden Nugget to see a giant aquarium with sharks and fish, zipline over all people, or try the record-breaking 20 000-calorie burgers at the infamous Heart Attack Grill.

 #16 Downtown Container Park